User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 If users don’t know about new features, those features can’t improve retention.
 Design a lightweight system for surfacing updates:

-- Contextual tooltips: Point out new features when users are in the relevant area
+- Contextual tooltips: Point out new features when users are in the relevant area of the product

 - What’s new panels: A dedicated space users can check on their own schedule